himanshusingh60120/AuditForge/README.md

 Being straight with you rather than shipping façades:

-- **GSC OAuth + URL Inspection API + Module E (cannibalization).** OAuth token storage needs a real user/session model to be safe. v1 gets you ~80% of the value via the GSC Pages CSV upload (30 seconds to export).
-Cannibalization needs the per-query API dimension, which the CSV lacks.
-The Google Cloud console setup steps are below so the plumbing is ready.
+- **URL Inspection API + Module E (cannibalization).** GSC OAuth is now fully implemented (see above); these two are the remaining GSC features.
+Both are now small additions on top of the working OAuth plumbing in `src/lib/gsc-server.ts` — cannibalization needs a second `searchAnalytics/query` call with `dimensions: ["query","page"]`.
 - **Module A (raw vs rendered DOM).** `puppeteer-core + @sparticuz/chromium` works on Vercel but pins you to specific function memory/size budgets; it deserves its own queue-isolated route rather than a bolted-on afterthought.
 - **Module H (simhash near-duplicates), Module K (schema validation), Module L (AEO scoring), Slack digest.** Straightforward extensions on top of the existing verification fetch (the HTML is already in hand at that point in `src/app/api/verify/route.ts`).
 - **Server-side PDF.** The report ships a print stylesheet (`⬇ PDF` button → browser print → Save as PDF), which stakeholders can't tell apart from a generated PDF.
 Headless-Chrome PDF generation belongs with Module A.